ClassicPress/dev-workflows/README.md

 In this repository you'll find GitHub workflows that you can use in your projects.

-_Remember to check Action permissions in your repository under Settings -> Actions -> General._
+_Remember to check Action permissions in your repository under Settings -> Actions -> General screen, you should have "Workflow permissions" -> "Read and write permissions" ticked_

 ## Add ZIP to release <a name="add-zip-to-release"></a>